-IN FOCUS:

-Duquesne University Center for Integrated Health Asthma Project
+IN FOCUS: Duquesne University Center for Integrated Health Asthma Project

-The statistics are alarming: upwards of 40% of youth in Allegheny County and Mon Valley school districts have asthma, compared to about 10% statewide.
+The statistics are alarming: more than 20% of children in some Mon Valley school districts have asthma, compared to about 10% statewide.

 Those are the findings of the Duquesne University Center for Integrative Health (DUCIH), a Jefferson Regional Foundation grantee since 2015.
 DUCIH is a key partner in the Foundation's Health and Wellness and Early Childhood/Youth Development priorities, and has conducted analyses over the past two decades to monitor asthma in our region.